-- Congress required the VA to mail important documents to veterans' attorneys. - VetLAG is a law firm of Veterans' attorneys. - VetLAG complained that the VA was sending mail to the wrong address and asked the Court to order the VA to mail documents to the correct address. - The VA incorrectly responded that its mismailings are VetLAG's fault; it need not fix the problem; and that there is no problem. - VetLAG pointed out the VA continued to send mail to the wrong address and proved that it was the VA's fault. - VetLAG and the VA told the Court that the VA databases do not communicate with one another and that fixing one database will not fix the mail problem. - The Court asked the VA to tell it whether it updated VetLAGs address in one database. - The VA said it did. - The Court said the VA fixed its problem. - The VA continued to send mail to the wrong address.
+- VetLAG is a law firm of veterans' attorneys. - VetLAG complained that the VA was sending mail to the wrong address and asked the Court to order the VA to mail documents to the correct address. - The VA incorrectly responded that its mismailings are VetLAG's fault; it need not fix the problem; and that there is no problem. - VetLAG pointed out the VA continued to send mail to the wrong address and proved that it was the VA's fault. - VetLAG and the VA told the Court that the VA databases do not communicate with one another and that fixing one database will not fix the mail problem. - The Court asked the VA to tell it whether it updated VetLAGs address in one database. - The VA said it did. - The Court said the VA fixed its problem and dismissed the petition. - The VA continued to send mail to the wrong address.